Info to be supplied

 As previously, Northern will attempt to run as many trains as possible.
-They are publishing details of the services they expect to operate and hope this will amount to 900 on each of the two days.
+They are publishing details of the services they expect to operate and hope this will amount...
+Info to be supplied.

 For further information including details of the trains that Northern are hoping to run, visit their website: